Sue M. Wilson Brown

-Sue M. Wilson Brown (September 8, 1877 - January 1, 1941) was an African-American activist for women's suffrage.
+Sue M. Wilson Brown (September 8, 1877 – January 1, 1941) was an African-American activist for women's suffrage.
 She was inducted into the Iowa Women's Hall of Fame in 1995.

 Biography

-Brown was born on September 8, 1877 in Staunton, Virginia, to Jacob Wilson and Maria Harris Wilson.
+Brown was born on September 8, 1877, in Staunton, Virginia, to Jacob Wilson and Maria Harris Wilson.
 As a child her family moved to Iowa, living near Buxton and mining coal.
 Brown was educated at the Oskaloosa High School and moved to Des Moines after marrying Samuel Joe Brown on December 31, 1902.

-In De Moines, she became involved with the Iowa Federation of Colored Women's Clubs, editing their Iowa Colored Woman for two years beginning in 1907.
+In Des Moines, she became involved with the Iowa Federation of Colored Women's Clubs, editing their Iowa Colored Woman for two years beginning in 1907.
 Brown also founded several clubs, which included the Des Moines Intellectual Improvement Club, the Mary B. Talbert Club, the Des Moines Mary Church Terrell Club and an Auxiliary to the American Red Cross.
 Beginning in 1915, Brown was president of the Iowa Federation of Colored Women and worked to provide housing for African-American women attending the University of Iowa and advocated for women's suffrage.
 Her term ended in 1917.